Bekalah/cathedral/CATHEDRAL_DEPLOYMENT_GUIDE.md

 ### **Cross-App Integration**
 - **Story Characters**: Each card becomes a narrative entity in your games
 - **Game Characters**: RPG stats and abilities for interactive play
-- **Wisdom Teachers**: AI-powered personalities for guidance and teaching
+- **Wisdom Teachers**: Algorithmic personalities for guidance and teaching
 - **Art Standards**: Consistent visionary art across all 78 cards

 ### **RPG CYOA Game Connection**